 In order to provide this level of security for any University user with data that could benefit from it, Box Secure Storage has several unique security features.
 These features result in a more restrictive environment than free Box accounts or accounts at other universities, but meet best practices for the secure storage of sensitive information.
 These specific security features include:

-- DUO Two-Factor Authentication
+- Duo Multi-Factor Authentication

 - Restricted Links